Hair Treatment Recovery After FUE in Ann Arbor, Mi

 No Linear Scar

 Immediately following your FUE procedure, you’ll notice the outline of your new hairline in your treatment area.
-Two or five days into your hair treatment recovery, you’ll begin to see hairline changes in your FUE transplant outline as tiny scabs are shed.
+Five to ten days into your hair treatment recovery, you’ll begin to see hairline changes in your FUE transplant outline as tiny scabs are shed.
 After two to three weeks, you may see some shedding of the tiny graft hairs, which is normal.
 Your new hairs will begin to grow around the fourth month after the procedure and continue to thicken your hair for 12 months.
-You’ll need to be patient, as hair grown around 1.25 centimeters (or half an inch) per month, on average.
+You’ll need to be patient, as hair grows around 1.25 centimeters (or half an inch) per month, on average.

 Remember, each patient is different, so it is essential that you realize that some cases could take up to 18 months before revealing the best hair transplant results.
 Although an ideal look takes some time, the transplanted hairs are permanent.